Dolibarr/dolibarr-docker/README.md

 ## How to run this image ?

-This image is based on the [official PHP repository](https://registry.hub.docker.com/_/php/) and the [official Dolibarr repository](https://github.com/Dolibarr/dolibarr) but doesn't contains database.
-So you need to link it with a database container.
+This image is based on the [official PHP repository](https://registry.hub.docker.com/_/php/) and the [official Dolibarr repository](https://github.com/Dolibarr/dolibarr).
+It is build using the tools saved in the [Dolibarr docker build repository](https://github.com/Dolibarr/dolibarr-docker).

+This image does not contains database, so you need to link it with a database container.
 Let's use [Docker Compose](https://docs.docker.com/compose/) to integrate it with [MariaDB](https://hub.docker.com/_/mariadb/) (you can also use [MySQL](https://hub.docker.com/_/mysql/) if you prefer):

 If you want to have a persistent database and dolibarr data files after reboot or upgrade, you must first create a directory /home/mariadb_data, /home/dolibarr_data and /home/dolibarr_custom on you host to store persistent files.